 MATLAB (matrix laboratory) is a numerical computing environment and fourth-generation programming language.
 Developed by MathWorks, MATLAB allows matrix manipulations, plotting of functions and data, implementation of algorithms, creation of user interfaces, and interfacing with programs written in other languages, including C, C++, Java, and Fortran.

 Florida Institute of Technology offers a Classroom License, which allows network concurrent licensing for computer systems tagged in our Information Technology controlled open computer labs, multimedia classrooms, and mutlimedia computer labs.
 Faculty who require the software for academic teaching purposes can request the Research License, which allows four concurrent uses at any time.
 Requests for the research license can be made by contacting the Technology Support Center.
-Students and Staff are not permitted to have MATLAB installations.
-Such patrons may use one of the many computer labs controlled by Lab Support Services.
+Students and Staff can have MATLAB installations by creating a Mathworks account.
+(Instructions here) Alternatively, anyone may use one of the many computer labs controlled by Lab Support Services.

 Classroom Concurrent License